Guides on Using Cryostat

 Choose what to do with the <code>Recording</code> File

-Your browser will present you with its standard file-save dialog for both the Archived Recording, and a .json file containing any Metadata Labels that were attached.
+Your browser will present you with its standard file-save dialog for both the Archived Recording, and a .metadata.json file containing any Metadata Labels that were attached.
 It may take some time for these dialogs to appear.
-Once it does, you can choose to open the Recording file directly in JDK Mission Control, or (recommended) to save the Recording to disk.
+Once it does, you can choose to open the Recording file directly in an analysis tool, or to save the Recording to disk for later analysis.

 Re-Upload a Recording to Archives